Many musicians begin learning how to play music on a piano or keyboard.

 Basically, the market is small.
 If you want the same keyboard that all the pros are playing, you’re going to get stuck paying the pro price.

-Why Are Pianos So Expensive?
+Why Do Pianos Cost So Much?
 Final Thoughts

 So those are the main reasons pianos are so expensive.